openvenues/libpostal/resources/dictionaries/README.md

 - **level_types_sub_basement.txt**: strings indicating a sub-basement level.
 - **no_number.txt**: strings like "sin número" used for houses with no number.
 - **nulls.txt**: strings meaning "not applicable" e.g. in spreadsheets or database fields that might have missing values
+- **organizations.txt**: e.g. common retail chains, organizational acronyms for government agencies, the United Nations, etc.
+- **people.txt**: abbreviations for specific people like MLK for Martin Luther King, Jr. or CDG for Charles du Galle
 - **personal_suffixes.txt**: post-nominal suffixes, usually generational e.g. Junior/Senior in English or der Jungere in German.
 - **personal_titles.txt**: civilian, royal, clerical, and military titles e.g. "Saint", "General", etc.
 - **place_names.txt**: strings found in names of places e.g. "theatre",